dimfeld/ergo/README.md

 ## 0.3

+- [ ] MVP of UI for editing tasks
-- [ ] MVP of UI for editing tasks, actions, and inputs.
+- [ ] MVP of UI for editing actions and inputs.
+- [ ] Periodic tasks
-- [ ] Implement last missing pieces of queue behavior.
+- [X] Implement last missing pieces of queue behavior.
 - [ ] Barebones user management

 ## 0.2